Ondu Kshanadalli

-Ondu Kshanadalli (ಒಂದು ಕ್ಷಣದಲ್ಲಿ) is a 2012 Indian Kannada romantic drama film written and directed by Dinesh Baboo starring Tarun Chandra, Sanjjana and Bhama in the lead roles.
-Giridhar Diwan has composed music for the soundtrack, while Goutham Shrivastav has done the background score.
-Actor-producer Jai Jagadish has produced the venture.
+Ondu Kshanadalli is a 2012 Indian Kannada-language romantic drama film written and directed by Dinesh Baboo starring Tarun Chandra, Sanjjana and Bhama Kurup in the lead roles.
+The film follows a young man (Chandra) who tries to escape an arranged marriage to his cousin (Sanjjana), only to become entangled in the life of a village girl (Kurup) after a misunderstanding changes both their lives.

-The film made its theatrical release on 5 October 2012 across Karnataka cinema halls.
+Giridhar Diwan composed music for the film's soundtrack, while Goutham Shrivastav scored for the background.
+Jai Jagadish produced the film, who also appeared in a supporting role in it.
+The film made its theatrical release on 5 October 2012.